 The pleurae are two membranes which surround the lungs.
 The parietal pleura is the outer membrane, which is attached to the chest wall, the inner one is known as the visceral pleura and is attached to the lung.
 In between these two membranes is the pleural cavity.
 The pleural cavity contains a small amount of pleural fluid which lubricates the pleural surfaces.

-Some diseases cause a build-up of fluid which collects in the pleural space resulting in compression of the lungs.
+Some diseases can cause a build-up of fluid which collects in the pleural space resulting in compression of the lungs.
 This build-up of fluid is known as pleural effusion.
 Different types of fluid can accumulate in the pleural space.
 Blood (hemothorax), pus (pyothorax), serous fluid (hydrothorax) and chyle (chylothorax).

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history.
 He will also wish to find out the cause of chylothorax if possible.
-Some tests may include:

-X-ray – Fluid in the pleural space will be visible
+- X-ray – Fluid in the pleural space will be visible

-A needle aspirate some of the fluid, chyle is milky white in appearance
+- A needle aspirate some of the fluid, chyle is milky white in appearance

-Ultrasound – This to evaluate the heart and lungs
+- Ultrasound – This to evaluate the heart and lungs

-Remove fluid and repeat x-rays to look for any masses or evidence of heart disease
+- Remove fluid and repeat x-rays to look for any masses or evidence of heart disease

-Thoracentesis – Remove the fluid from the pleural cavity to relieve pressure.
+- Thoracentesis – Remove the fluid from the pleural cavity to relieve pressure.

 Cat Health Encyclopedia – Edited by Lowell Ackermann.